philipfong/auto-grocery-delivery/README.md

 ### Some advantages over other tools ###

 A lot of other scripts will add sleep/delays in order to wait for pages.
-This actively waits for elements with a timeout of 10 seconds.
+This set of scripts waits for elements with a timeout of 10 seconds.
 This is all credit to [team capybara](https://github.com/teamcapybara/capybara).

 ### Pre-requisites ###